MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/deploy-network-controller-failover-clustering.md

 - You have a failover cluster with at least two nodes running Azure Local, version 23H2 or later.

-- If you intend to deploy the Software Load Balancer and Gateway Services as VMs using Failover Cluster, download the Azure Local VHDX image for use later in this article.
+- (Optional) If you intend to deploy the Software Load Balancer and Gateway Services as VMs using Failover Cluster, download the Azure Local VHDX image for use later in this article.
 To learn more about downloading the VHDX, see [/azure-stack/hci/deploy/download-azure-local-23h2-software](Download Azure Local, version 23H2 software).

 :::zone-end

-- You have shared storage available for the failover cluster using Cluster Storage Space or S2D.
-TODO: What about other storage options?
-For example, [Physical storage architectures for Hyper-V](../../../virtualization/hyper-v/hyper-v-storage-architecture.md).
-TODO: will this be note be supported Note: Cluster Storage Space and S2D are the recommended locations to store your FCNC binaries.
-However, you can also use any external share between cluster nodes if necessary.
+- You have shared storage available for the failover cluster.
+We recommend using Cluster Storage Space or S2D.
+To learn more about the available storage architectures, see [Physical storage architectures for Hyper-V](../../../virtualization/hyper-v/hyper-v-storage-architecture.md).

 - All cluster nodes must have Hyper-V enabled.